 - Transition: A standard name to identify the purpose of the spectral window.
 Some kind of label identifying the main goal of this spectral window must be entered.
 The Spectral Line Picker will automatically enter the name of the chosen transition.
 Enter "Continuum" if the spw is to be used. - Bandwidth, Resolution: The bandwidth and spectral resolution of the spectral window.
 Only allowed modes may be chosen from a drop-down list and, within a baseband, each must have the same spectral resolution (before spectral averaging).
-The resolution is calculated assuming Hanning smoothing i.e. twice the channel spacing.
+The resolution is calculated assuming Hanning smoothing.
 This is applied by default to the reported spectral resolution, as is the value of the spectral averaging factor.
-TDM correlator modes are shown in bold font and are usually used to observe continua or broad spectral lines. - Spec.
+TDM correlator modes are shown in bold font and are usually used to observe continua or broad spectral lines.
+For dual polarisaiton, not only 2bit but also 4bit correlator modes can be selected, but only one 4bit spectral window per baseband is allowed. - Spec.
 Avg.: Spectral averaging factor.
-This can be any power of two up to a maximum value of 16 and can be useful for reducing the correlator output data rate if the average data rate exceeds a maximum value (a different value for the 64-input and ACA correlators) the project will not validate.
+This can be any power of two up to a maximum value of 16 and can be useful for reducing the correlator output data rate if the average data rate exceeds a maximum value (a different value for the 64-input and ACA Correlators) the project will not validate.
 The default value is 2 as this halves the data rate whilst only degrading the spectral resolution by ~15 per cent (the non-linearity is due to Hanning smoothing also being applied in the correlator).
 Spectral averaging can be turned off, but this can lead to very high data rates if many FDM spws are defined, and particularly if 90-degree Walsh switching is also used.
 The value chosen will be reflected in the reported spectral resolution.
 TDM spectral windows cannot be spectrally averaged. - Store Image: If 90-degree Walsh switching has been selected, not all image spws must be written out by the correlator.
 If the image is not required for a particular spw, it can be de-selected here.
 This will reduce the data rate out of the correlator. - Representative Window: Select one of the spectral windows to set the Representative Frequency.
 This is the parameter that together with the sensitivity requirement sets the required time and is therefore very important.
 If the spectral setup lies in areas of variable atmospheric opacity, which spectral window is set as the representative one can greatly influence the time estimate.